onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Deep down the consciousness of mankind is one.
 This is a virtual certainty because even in the vacuum matter is one; and if we don't see this, it's because we are blinding ourselves to it." - [David Bohm](https://www.azquotes.com/quote/1324965)

+> "The only way out is spiritual, intellectual, and emotional revolution in which, finally, we learn to experience first hand the interloping connections between person and person, organism and organism, action and consequence." - [Gregory Bateson](https://www.azquotes.com/quote/788289)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Meaning of/in life